 University of Oxford

-Favourite thing to do in science Confocal microscope imaging of my colourful fluorescent brains is the best thing ever!
+Favourite thing to do in my job Confocal microscope imaging of my colourful fluorescent brains is the best thing ever!
 You can check out some of my images on my instagram account @sciency_mama Omur Tastan.

 I study how stem cells become neurons which will help cure brain diseases

 I am two things, a scientist and a mother.

 I’ve always dreamt about being a scientist but not the other one.
 However now, they are both a very significant part of who I am.
 Becoming a mother is one of the main things that started my passion to communicate science.
 I developed that sense of responsibility towards my children and all others around me.
 One day I ended up explaining a figure(a normal cell vs a cancer cell) in one of the review articles to my five year old daughter and she was fascinated by it.
 Then it suddenly clicked, we can give much more to people around us, especially children, than we imagine.